ec-europa/europa-component-library/docs/Migrating-v4.md

 # ECL v4 migration notes

-The following guidelines aim to facilitate migration between ECL v3 and v4.
+The following guidelines aim to facilitate the migration from ECL v3 to v4.

 - [Js modifications](#js-modifications)
 - [Style modifications](#style-modifications)